margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-Versatile data analyst and aspiring product manager with a background in systems thinking and data science.
-Passionate about solving problems deliberately with data.
+Versatile data analyst and writer, with an interest in world affairs, international cultures, markets, product management, business sustainability, and spirituality and a background in systems practice, systems thinking, and data science.
+Passionate about looking at narratives around events and problems from multiple perspectives.

  <br>

 ## EDUCATION
 ### UNIVERSITY OF VIRGINIA
 MS in [Data Science](https://dsi.virginia.edu/)
 July 2014 - December 2015